Weekly net procedures¶

 Net Control checking out after N contacts.

-And then send your results to the chat channel (list of who was heard, their location, your location).
+And then send your results to the chat channel (list of who was heard, their location, your location), ideally updating the log below.

 If no one else is doing it and you're there, you're it, you can call the net.